-Stacey Kushner enters her first season as an assistant coach with the Titan softball team in 2015.
+Stacey Kushner enters her second season as an assistant coach with the Titan softball team in 2016.

 Kushner started four years (2008-2011) for the Division I Lafayette College Leopards, located in Easton, Pa., as a catcher and an utility player.
 She is ranked top-4 for multiple single-season and career school records including; home runs, slugging percentage, runs batted in, runs scored, hits, doubles, and walks.
 Kushner is also ranked top-10 in the Patriot League for most home runs per year.
 She was the team captain in 2010 and in 2011.
 Kushner was a two-time All-Patriot League (First Team in 2011 and Second Team in 2008) and was named on the All-Conference Tournament Team in 2009.
 She also was on the Patriot League Academic Honor Roll.